Alexandr-Mayyura/TVmazeSchedule/README.md

 # TVmazeSchedule

-The most popular shows in one place.<br/>View basic information about a show or episode.<br/>Easy transition to the show's official website.<br/>Show schedule for tonight.
+The most popular shows in one place.<br/>View basic information about a show or episode.<br/>Easy transition to the show's official website.<br/>Show schedule for tonight.<br/>(learning project)

 ## This is a learning project